 Calm Contemplation in Inspiring Spaces

 One of Emmanuel's best known ministries in the community is offering Choral Evensong from the 1662 Book of Common Prayer.
 We present Evensongs three times a year, sometimes with guest choirs and often with our own parish choir.
-The first date for the 2019-2019 season is November 4, 2019 at 4pm.
+The next date for the 2019-2019 season is March 17th, 2019 at 4pm.

 This 45-minute Sunday afternoon "period piece" is one of the crown jewels of Anglicanism and something we are proud to have introduced in Champaign-Urbana.